 A limited area of wetlands is present in close proximity to urban development in A0NorthCent.
-Locations for these wetlands can be seen in the figure for land use at the end of this section.
+Locations for these wetlands can be seen in the figures for land use to the right side of this page.
 The most notable wetland location is situated in the western portion of the Manasquan River.
 There are additional wetlands scattered between the Shark and Shrewsbury Rivers.

 The land adjacent to A0NorthCent is typical of New Jersey's coastal geophysiology.
 The Atlantic Ocean is located to the east.
 The predominant land use is urban.
 Interactions of ocean tides and wind help shape the shore and dune line along the easterly confines of A0NorthCent.
-There is influence from the rivers and brooks that directly empty into this growing area or indirectly flow (i.e., Whale Pond Brook).
+There is influence from the rivers and brooks that directly empty into this growing area and from those that indirectly flow (i.e., Whale Pond Brook).
 The largest of these water sources, and those that exhibit the greatest influence on A0NorthCent waters are the Manasquan River that feeds into the southern portion of A0NorthCent and Shark River, which empties into this growing area in the south central section.

-There are numerous mainland communities situated west of A0NorthCent (see municipality figure at end of this section).
+There are numerous mainland communities situated west of A0NorthCent (see municipality figure at the bottom of this page).
 These communities can provide a source of nutrient and bacterial loading when considering the numerous stormwater inputs and outfalls that flow into or toward the ocean waters of A0NorthCent.
 However, the distance from input sources to the Approved waters of this growing area provides substantial time and area for dilution.
 In addition, WM&S/BMWM water quality testing shows that they have minimal impact on the current classification of shellfish growing waters for A0NorthCent.

 Sewage from municipalities within close proximity to A0NorthCent is carried to wastewater treatment facilities by sanitary sewers.
-It is treated by one of the six facilities mentioned in the Executive Summary.
+It is treated by one of the following six facilities: the South Monmouth Regional Sewerage Authority, Township of Neptune Sewerage Authority, Asbury Park Water Pollution Control Facility, Township of Ocean Sewerage Authority, Long Branch Sewerage Authority, or the Two Rivers Water Reclamation Authority.

-There are pockets of homes well to the west of shellfish growing area A0NorthCent that utilize septic systems.
-Septic is primarily utilized in areas of lower population density.
+There are pockets of homes well to the west of Shellfish Growing Area A0NorthCent that utilize septic systems.
+Septic is primarily used in areas of lower population density.
 Generally, the availability for access to city sewage infrastructure is less likely in these areas.

 There are always concerns regarding nutrient loading and elevated coliform levels in watersheds near communities utilizing septic.
 However, the distance from these communities to this growing area provides a safety zone for dilution.

 Further, as populations grow and communities expand, this generally leads to the extension and availability of city sewer lines to homes.